OMG! He Just Walked Through the Wall

 Nothing But the Blood

-1 John 1:7, NIV
+1 John 1:7, ESV

-At first glance the Old Testament is a collection of extremely bloody books.
-So many sacrifices were made that the Levitical priesthood had to sacrifice lambs 24 hours a day.
+At first glance it seems that the Old Testament is a collection of extremely bloody books.
+So many sacrifices were made that the levitical priesthood had to sacrifice lambs 24 hours a day.
 People had this desperate need to cover their sins with an offering.
 This was instilled in them by the Law and their conscience.
-The guilt emanating from their sin must be covered by a lamb’s blood.
+The guilt emanating from their sins must be covered by a lamb’s blood.

-As our sins mount up (and they will) we have an innate need to cover them up.
-Sin is almost never hidden, and never exalted as a virtue.
+Sin is almost never hidden, and never, ever exalted as a virtue.
 And yet we try to skate though our accumulation of many sins.
 We forget many, and try to excuse the more heinous.
-Our guilt condemns us, and we have no choice but to hide it, from ourselves, others and from God.
+Our guilt condemns us, and we have no choice but to hide it, from ourselves, others, and from God.
 We can no longer pretend we’re without sin.

 “Human beings, all over the earth, have this curious idea that they ought to behave in a certain way, and can’t really get rid of it.”